Vanara is a C# library that allows .NET developers to easily access the functions available in the Windows API.

 }

 Obviously, it’s not the easiest library to use.
-But, dealing with Interop actions, and especially with the Windows API, is never entirely easy.
+But then again, Interop actions, especially with the Windows API, are never entirely easy.

-With Vanara, we have almost all the functions of the Windows API in C# functions.
-This allows us to do many functions that are not possible otherwise, and it is much easier and safer than using the DLLs directly.
+With Vanara we have almost all the Windows API functions in C# functions.
+This allows us to do many things that are not possible otherwise, and it’s much easier and safer than using the DLLs directly.

 Vanara is Open Source, and all the code and documentation is available in the project repository at https://github.com/dahall/Vanara